A novel thirty years in the making

 2. Was there a character you did not care about, did not believe, or wanted more from?

-3. Did you connect with both main young women equally?
-Did one feel more real or more important than the other?
+3. Did you connect with both main young women equally, or did one feel more vivid or important than the other?

 4. Did any character choice ever feel unconvincing or out of nowhere?